twilio/wireless-security-camera/pi/README.md

 You can, technically, do this next step from the Raspberry Pi Zero if you have an internet connection.
 The 3G modem will work wonders here, if already assembled.

-1. Download the Node.js package from the repository: **[security-camera.js](../pi/security-camera.js)**, **[package.json](../pi/package.json)**.
-(An alternative is to download the files to a USB Flash Drive and transfer it to the Pi.)
+1. Download the Node.js application from the repository: **[security-camera.js](../pi/security-camera.js)**, **[package.json](../pi/package.json)**.
+(An alternative is to download the files to a USB Flash Drive and transfer them to the Pi.)
 2. Then, **copy our package** (security-camera.js, package.js) onto the Pi.
-We added it to the "camera" directory /home/pi/camera/.
+We added it to the "camera" directory located at /home/pi/camera/.
-3. To run the application, you will need to install the dependent packages, which can be done with NPM.
+3. To run the application, you will need to install the dependent modules, which can be done via NPM package manager.
 From the terminal’s command line, **type this command:**

         npm install

 The main packages our application depends on are: raspicam, opencv, twilio-sync, twilio-mcs-client.
-Allow it a bit of time to build the OpenCV wrapper.
+Allow it a bit of time to download the packages and build the OpenCV wrapper.

 4. The script also needs a place to save the photos it takes.
 Create one by adding a directory in the same place you copied the security-camera.js script.

         mkdir /home/pi/camera/images